-A funeral loan, which is essentially a personal loan, can be used to cover funeral expenses.
-Only borrowers with good credit will qualify, though, and the best rates are reserved for borrowers with the best scores.
-However, it can be a realistic option for some families, though financial experts like Weiss caution against taking out debt for a funeral.
+A funeral loan is essentially a personal loan that can be used to cover funeral expenses.
+Note however, that borrowers who qualify will mainly be those with better-than-average credit, and the best rates are usually reserved for borrowers with the best scores.
+And while these loans can be a realistic option for some families, financial experts like Weiss caution against taking out debt for a funeral.

 If you do choose to consider a funeral loan, you may follow these steps to make a loan more affordable:

-- Make a list of your priorities: Weiss suggests discussing what is most important to the family so you only incur expenses for things that are truly valuable.
-For instance, does your loved one want a burial, or cremation?
+- Make a list of your priorities: Weiss suggests discussing what’s most important to your family so you only incur expenses for things that are truly valuable.
+For instance, does your loved one want a burial or cremation?
 Will you want to pay for a viewing, or choose a more private event?

 - Get several estimates for the funeral: It can be helpful to speak or meet with different funeral homes to get estimates of cost, so you can choose the lowest cost in order to secure the lowest loan (and avoid paying back more in interest.)

-- Know your credit score before applying for a loan: If you have a strong credit score, you will likely find an affordable loan with a good interest rate and a good repayment term, Weiss notes.
-But on the other hand, if your credit score is low, a personal loan can be very expensive and cause more harm than good.
+- Know your credit score before applying for a loan: If you have a strong credit score, you’ll likely find an affordable loan with a good interest rate and a good repayment term, Weiss notes.
+But if, on the other hand, your credit score is low, a personal loan could be very expensive and cause more harm than good.
 “At the end of the day, make sure the personal loan has a reasonable interest rate and that the required monthly payments fit into the rest of your financial plan,” he says.
 “Do not make the mistake of putting yourself or your family in a difficult financial situation.”

 - Apply for preapproval with several lenders: Most lenders will let you get preapproved for a loan with a soft credit check.
 Since a soft check doesn’t affect your credit, you can see the kinds of rates and terms you may qualify for without hurting your score.